Agnieszka-21/health-store/README.md

 - Add the following key: DISABLE_COLLECTSTATIC, with the value 1 to prevent Heroku from uploading static files during the build.This key-value pair must be removed before final deployment.
 - In the next KEY input field enter "SECRET_KEY" (all capitals), in the VALUE field next to it enter your secret key - you can create yours using [this Django secret key generator](https://djecrety.ir/).
 Then click the "Add" button to the right.
 - Add another config var, with the KEY "DATABASE_URL" and the VALUE that is your PostgreSQL database's URL.
 Click "Add".
-- The next config var, with the KEY "CLOUDINARY_URL" and the VALUE of your Cloudinary account's URL, allows you to use Cloudinary to upload and store images.
-Click "Add".
-- Add also your "CLOUDINARY_NAME" as the next config var to ensure there are no issues with communication between the program and Cloudinary.
+- To connect the project to your Stripe account, set the following Config Vars:
+  - CLIENT_SECRET,
+  - STRIPE_PUBLIC_KEY,
+  - and STRIPE_WH_SECRET.
+You can find the suitable values for these config vars in your Stripe account.
+- If you plan on using an AWS account to store media and static files, set up your bucket following [AWS documentation](https://docs.aws.amazon.com/quickstarts/) and then add these 3 Config Vars:
+  - USE_AWS set to True,
+  - AWS_ACCESS_KEY_ID with yout access key id,
+  - and AWS_SECRET_ACCESS_KEY with your secret key.
 - To handle email authentication, add also these config vars:
   - EMAIL_HOST_PASSWORD, where the value is a 16-digit app password from a Gmail account to which you would like to connect the program - see more detailed information on that [here](https://support.google.com/mail/answer/185833?hl=en).
   - EMAIL_HOST_USER, where the value is the email address of the Gmail account with the app passcode.
-- In the section "Buildpacks" click the "Add buildpack" button and select "python".
+- In the section "Buildpacks" click the "Add buildpack" button and select "heroku/python".
 Confirm by clicking the button "Add buildpack".
 - Prepare the code for deployment in your local environment: use  pip install -r requirements.txt to install the libraries and packages needed to run the program (including gunicorn)
 - In the Procfile add the following code:
 web: gunicorn codestar.wsgi